 Plus, you can watermark your videos, add text, edit your videos as you wish, add music from their library of royalty-free music and optimise your video formats for different platforms and devices.

-What I like about Qzzr is that they make it interactive for your customers.
+What I like about Qzzr is that they make it easy to create interactive content for your customers.

 A simple quiz can help you dig deeper into what your customers want and are looking for – but you can make it fun and interactive.